fullstack-development/donat-pool-onchain/ErrorCodes.md

 813: Governance value shouldn't be changed during the Create Proposal transaction
 814: New proposal shouldn't be applied
 815: Proposal duration is out of the range configured in governance

+## Governance.Proposal.Validator
+901: No thread token in vault input
+902: No verification token in vault input
+903: Vote transaction is not signed by voter
+904: Proposal should not be changed during the transaction
+905: Proposal PolicyRef should not be changed during the Vote transaction
+906: Proposal quorum should not be changed during the Vote transaction
+907: Proposal initiator should not be changed during the Vote transaction
+908: Unexpected votes number added in VoteFor case
+909: Unexpected votes number added in VoteAgainst case
+910: Unexpected out value during the Vote transaction
+911: Unexpected payment to the Voter during the Vote transaction
+912: Can't vote for applied proposal
+913: Can't vote after proposal deadline
+908: Proposal deadline should not be changed during the Vote transaction
+909: Proposal applied field value should not be changed during the Vote transaction